tyronwilson/SportsBookDemo/README.md

 # Installation

-The SportsBookData.jar file can be copied to any location locally as long as you have access to the location and the file.
+The SportsBookData.jar file is the data generator and it needs to be copied to a location that can be accessed and has the admin rights to run a java application using the java -jar command.

 Navigate to the following directory where the instance of the KAAZING Gateway has been installed and create a new folder called SportsBook :